claws/quadcopter/doc/naza-m-lite/hardware/index.rst

 4      CW         Black
 =====  =========  ==========

+Once the motors were connected to the ESC's and mounted I tested their spin direction using a very flimsy piece of paper.
+By gently bringing the piece of paper to the spinning motor it will get pull to the spin direction.

-Discuss how to check the motors are turning the correct way using a small piece of paper.
-Switch two of the ESC wires to alter the direction if necessary.
+If any of the motors are spinning in the wrong direction switch two of the ESC wires to alter the direction.

 DJI NAZA-M LITE